Posts

 Image

-Arjun enquires if one has to start all over again (6.38) while practising (vairaagya) with shraddha (trust), but dies on the path before he attains this (6.37).
-Krishna assures that such a person who has fallen from yoga will never get destroyed (6.40); is born in the home of the pure or wealthy (6.41) or yogis, otherwise, such births are harder (6.42).
-United with the knowledge acquired in his former body, he strives for perfection (6.43) and transcends with practice (abhayas) (6.44) to attain the supreme goal after many births (6.45) The earthen pot is the best example to understand the intricacies involved.
-When a pot is made it engulfs some space and when it is moved from one point to another, the space inside it doesn't move along with it.
-But the pot does whilst always containing some space.
-Secondly, depending on the contents stored in it, the pot acquires certain characteristics like scent etc. Even after the pot is broken, the smell is likely to continue f
+A rjuna enquires, while practising ‘ vairagya’ with ‘ shraddha’ (trust), if one dies before attaining perfection in yoga (union) (6.37), does he have to start the practice all over again (6.38).
+Krishna assures that such a person who has fallen from yoga will never get destroyed (6.40).
+He is born in the home of the pure or wealthy (6.41) or yogis , otherwise, such births are harder (6.42).
+United with the knowledge acquired in his former body, he strives for perfection (6.43) and transcends with practice ( abhyaas ) (6.44) to attain the supreme goal after many births (6.45).
+An earthen pot is the best example to understand the intricacies involved.
+When a pot is made, it always encloses some space.
+An important point to note is that when the pot is moved from one place to another, the space enclosed by it does not move along with the pot.
+Instead, the pot encloses new space.
+Secondly, depending on the contents stored in it, the pot acquires certain characteristics l...

 124. No Shortcut to Hard Work